Mohammed Daud Daud: Acid attack on Afghan schoolgirls

 On 12 November 2008 attackers in Afghanistan sprayed acid in the faces of at least 15 girls near a school in Kandahar.
 One of the girls who was attacked was quoted as saying, "We were going to school on foot when two unknown people on a motorcycle came close to us and threw acid in our faces", 16-year-old Atifa told the BBC."
 At least two of the girls were blinded by the attack.
 General Mohammad Daud was tasked to deal with the incident.
 The attack on the girls, who had been wearing all-covering burqas, drew wide condemnation including from President Hamid Karzai and U.S. First Lady Laura Bush.

-Daud said authorities had arrested ten men for it a few days after the attack.
+Daud said authorities had arrested ten men for the crime a few days after the attack.
 He said at a press conference that "The attack was the work of the Taliban and we have not finalised our investigation", and told the BBC that "the attack was the work of the Taliban" and that the attackers "were taking orders from the other side of the border [with Pakistan] from those who are leading terrorist attacks in Kandahar."
 Daud told reporters that the ten Afghans arrested had been promised 100,000 Pakistani rupees (US$1,300) each by Taliban in Pakistan.
 Many of them confessed to the attacks.
 Daud said his ministry had opened a bank account to collect money for the girls' medical treatment and education.